Ongeziwe17/Task_OnlineBankingApplication/README.md

 - Get All Bank Accounts: Retrieve a list of all bank accounts stored in the database.

 Technologies Used:
+1. IntelliJ Ultimate: Intergrated Development Environment
-1. Java: Programming language
+2. Java: Programming language
-2. Maven: Dependency management and build tool
+3. Maven: Dependency management and build tool
-3. Spring Boot: Framework for building the application
+4. Spring Boot: Framework for building the application
-4. Spring Data JPA: For database interactions
+5. Spring Data JPA: For database interactions
-5. MySQL database: database for development and testing
+6. MySQL database: database for development and testing

 Getting Started